suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.SEC.RIGHTS: Rights Require Authenticity {#req-sec-rights}

 If a device grants different rights to different actors, exercising those rights MUST be accompanied by proof of those rights, in the form of proof of authenticity.
-Authenticity mechanisms such as those required in [REQ.SEC.AUTHENTIC](#req-sec-authentic) can be used to prove authenticity.
+Authenticity mechanisms, such as those required in [REQ.SEC.AUTHENTIC](#req-sec-authentic), can be used to prove authenticity.

 For example, if a device has a policy that requires that firmware have both an Authorship right and a Qualification right and if that device grants Authorship and Qualification rights to different parties, such as a Device Operator and a Network Operator, respectively, then the firmware cannot be installed without proof of rights from both the Device Operator and the Network Operator.